-- 1. The Town shall work with the MHSTCI to obtain available site data from the Provincial archaeological database to assist in local heritage conservation and preservation efforts and in the review of development applications.
-Ensure that the database is updated as new sites are identified by the Province or during local land development. - 2.
-Where a development proposal or site alteration is proposed on lands containing archaeological resources or is within an area considered to have archaeological potential, the Town shall require an applicant to undertake an Archaeological Assessment of the lands to determine the nature and extent of any archaeological resources on the site.
+- 2. Where a development proposal or site alteration is proposed on lands containing known and potential archaeological resources or is within an area considered to have archaeological potential, the Town shall require an applicant to undertake an Archaeological Assessment of the lands to determine the nature and extent of any archaeological resources on the site.
 The Archaeological Assessment shall be conducted by an archaeologist licensed under the Ontario Heritage Act, and will be in compliance with guidelines set out by the MHSTCI, as well as licensing requirements development under the Ontario Heritage Act.
 The Archaeological Assessment shall be submitted to the Town and the MHSTCI for approval and registration. - 3.
-Where archaeological resources are found on lands to be developed, further Archaeological Assessment may be required.
-Significant archaeological resources shall be conserved through avoidance and long-term protection, or through documentation and removal.

-- 4. For planning applications relating to existing developed properties where no new development is proposed or in the case of infill development, archaeological assessments shall not be required unless the property contains a designated cultural heritage resource, a cemetery, burial place, or known archaeological site. - 5.
-Development on known archaeological sites shall be prohibited, and any alterations on such sites shall only be performed by a licensed archaeologist under Section 48 of the Ontario Heritage Act. - 6.
+Where archaeological resources are found on lands to be developed, further Archaeological Assessment and/or a Conservation Plan may be required.
+Significant archaeological resources shall be conserved through avoidance and long-term protection, or through documentation and removal. - Development on known archaeological sites shall be prohibited, and any alterations on such sites shall only be performed by a licensed archaeologist under Section 48 of the Ontario Heritage Act. - 5.
 The Town may require a Marine Archaeological Assessment to be conducted by a licensed marine archaeologist pursuant to the Ontario Heritage Act if partially or fully submerged marine features such as ships, boats, vessels, artifacts from the contents of boats, old piers, docks, wharfs, fords, fishing traps, dwellings, aircraft and other items of cultural heritage value may be impacted by shoreline and waterfront developments.
-The assessment must be consistent with the guidelines set out by the MHSTCI, as well as licensing requirements developed under the Ontario Heritage Act. - 7.
+The assessment must be consistent with the guidelines set out by the MHSTCI, as well as licensing requirements developed under the Ontario Heritage Act. - 6.
 The Town recognizes the importance of areas of archaeological potential, such as along the current and ancient shoreline of the St. Lawrence River, and shall require applicants to work with the Town and the MHSTCI should any archaeological resources be discovered during development.
-Such a discovery may warrant on-site archaeological preservation to maintain the integrity of the resource, or rescue excavation to remove the resource. - 8.
-The Town recognizes that during development, there may be a need for archaeological preservation on site or rescue excavation of significant archaeological resources as a result of development proposals, and to ensure the preservation of such resources. - 9.
+Such a discovery may warrant on-site archaeological preservation to maintain the integrity of the resource, or rescue excavation to remove the resource. - 7.
+The Town recognizes that during development, there may be a need for archaeological preservation on site or rescue excavation of significant archaeological resources as a result of development proposals, and to ensure the preservation of such resources. - 8.
 The Town shall engage with Indigenous communities and consider their interests when identifying, protecting, and managing archaeological resources.
+Consultation with
-Consultation with Indigenous communities shall be required on any Stage 2 Archaeological Assessment report that identifies areas of historical interest or potential for Indigenous artifacts. - 10.
-If human remains are encountered, all activities must cease immediately and the local police as well as the Cemeteries Regulation Unit of the Ministry of Government and Consumer Services must be contacted.
-In situations where human remains are associated with archaeological resources, MHSTCI should also be notified to ensure that the site is not subject to unlicensed alterations which would be a contravention of the

-Ontario Heritage Act.
+Indigenous communities shall be required on any Stage 2 Archaeological Assessment report that identifies areas of historical interest or potential for Indigenous artifacts.

+- 9. If human remains are encountered, all activities must cease immediately and the local police as well as the Cemeteries Regulation Unit of the Ministry of Government and Consumer Services must be contacted.
+In situations where human remains are associated with archaeological resources, MHSTCI should also be notified to ensure that the site is not subject to unlicensed alterations which would be a contravention of the Ontario Heritage Act. - 10.
 When development has the potential to impact a known or suspected cemetery or burial site, an Archaeological Assessment by a licensed consultant archaeologist shall be required.
 Provisions under both the Ontario Heritage Act and the Funeral, Burial and Cremation Services Act shall apply.
 Development shall be guided by this legislation and corresponding direction from the Ministry of Government and Consumer Services.

-4.3 Hazards [New Section]
+4.3 Hazards